gsbaker/gsbaker.github.io/resume.md

 journeys on the web app to set new defaults and apply them automatically to an invoice via Turbo/Stimulus.
 - Buddied a summer intern and acted as the tech lead for their project (e.g., breaking down work into user stories and providing technical advice).
+- Won hack days founder's award twice (for most project most beneficial to the business) demoing an MVP of typeahead search for email templates, and a better onboarding journey for creating your first invoice.

 ### Skills
+---

 - **Programming languages**: Ruby, JavaScript, Python, Java, Swift, Haskell
 - **Frameworks**: Ruby on Rails, Django